The Mint Julep is the Kardashian of Disneyland drinks. By that, I mean to say that itâs a super-famous thing you either love or hate.Â

 Where to find Mint Julep in Disneyland

 When you think of the southern states, what comes to mind?
-Charleston, Fort Sumter, Texas, New Orleans…
+Charleston, Fort Sumter, Texas, and New Orleans, the section in Disneyland where you can find this famous drink.

 Before you ask, yes the bar also serves snacks and the ever-essential coffee.
-I have heard a great deal about the beignets.
+I also loooove the beignets here.

 Mint Julep Flavors Offered in the Past at Disneyland